 Opening Doors for New Americans since 1882

 Around the world, the United Nations High Commission on Refugees estimates that more than 65 million people have been displaced and 21 million people have fled their home countries to escape conflict or persecution.
 Many find their way to refugee camps in neighboring countries, where they live in poor conditions with limited food rations and few opportunities for work or study.
 They may end up spending 5, 10 or even 20 years in these camps with little hope of returning home.
 More than half of all refugees live in urban areas, where they may be at risk of being detained by local authorities.
 All refugees face three possible solutions: voluntary repatriation, local integration or resettlement to a third country.

 Of all the refugees around the world, less than one percent are given a new beginning by being resettled in another country.
-The United States welcomes approximately 70,000 to 80,000 refugees on a yearly basis, but is welcoming 45,000 refugees this year.
+The United States usually welcomes approximately 70,000 to 80,000 refugees on a yearly basis, but is welcoming 45,000 refugees this year.
 HIAS Pennsylvania partners with the federal government to help resettle refugees in Philadelphia.
 The organization has been helping Jewish refugees for nearly 130 years.
 Recently it has resettled refugees from Syria, Bhutan, Burma (primarily Chin and Karen), Eritrea, Sudan, Congo, the Former Soviet Union, Nepal, Afghanistan, Burma, Iran and Iraq.
-In the past few years, the Refugee Resettlement Program has grown by 750%, from resettling 25 refugees in 2008 to 189 refugees in 2014.
+In the past few years, the Refugee Resettlement Program has grew by 750%, from resettling 25 refugees in FY2008 to 210 refugees in FY2016.

 The Refugee Resettlement Program provides a full range of supportive services to newly arrived refugees.
 Services are divided into three main areas: